Generalized duality, Hamiltonian formalism and new brackets: Introduction

 In this paper we develop our previous work \cite{dup_belg2009,dup2011} to construct a self-consistent\ analog of the canonical (Hamiltonian) formalism and present a general algorithm to describe any Lagrangian system (singular or not) as a set of first-order differential equations without introducing Lagrange multipliers.
-The connection of our approach with the Dirac constraints method is shown in Appendix \ref{sect-a2}.
+From mathematical viewpoint, we extend to the singular dynamical systems the well-known construction of Hamiltonian as a solution of the Clairaut equation, which was developed in \cite{arnold1} for unconstrained systems.
+To simplify matters, we consider systems with a finite number of degrees of freedom, use local coordinates and the clear language of differential equations together with the Clairaut equation theory \cite{kam,izu94}.